brown-ccv/ccv-website-hugo/content/english/services/infrastructure/security-compliant-computing.md

 ## To Request this Service

-Fill out a (ticket) indicating you would like virtual server hosting.
+Contact [CCV support](mailto:support@ccv.brown.edu) and indicate that you would like virtual server hosting.
 Please include any system resource requirements, software, storage needs, etc.

 {{< alert note >}}
 We do not currently support GPUs in this environment.